somacaru/carusoma.com/GOOGLE_CLOUD_SETUP.md

    - Verify all dependencies are in package.json

 3. **Deployment Fails**
-   - Check logs: `gcloud logs read --service=carusoma-website`
+   - Check logs: `gcloud logs read --service=arcanedigitalshield-website`
    - Verify project ID is correct
    - Ensure APIs are enabled